minhtran241/minhtran.com/data/contact/about-this-website.md

 All content is meticulously crafted in markdown and seamlessly rendered during the build process.
 Employing [react-markdown](https://github.com/remarkjs/react-markdown) and [remark-rehype](https://github.com/remarkjs/remark-rehype), I ensure a smooth conversion of markdown to HTML.
 Styles are meticulously applied using [Tailwind CSS Typography](https://github.com/tailwindlabs/tailwindcss-typography) and [prose](https://tailwindcss.com/docs/prose).

+### GitHub Contributions Showcase

-### GitHub API Integration
+#### GitHub API Integration

-To showcase my open-source contributions, I integrated the [GitHub API](https://docs.github.com/en/rest) to dynamically fetch and display my GitHub information and repositories.
-This makes it easy for visitors to explore my work and contributions and stay updated with my latest projects.
+To showcase my open-source contributions, I integrated the [GitHub API](https://docs.github.com/en/rest) to dynamically fetch and display my GitHub information and repositories by using [GitHub GraphQL API](https://docs.github.com/en/graphql) and [Apollo Client](https://www.apollographql.com/docs/react/).
+This ensures that my GitHub contributions are always up-to-date and accurately reflected on my website.

+#### Generating GitHub Contributions Graph using Chart.js

+To display my GitHub contributions graph, I utilized [Chart.js](https://www.chartjs.org/) to dynamically generate the graph based on my GitHub contributions data.
+The data is fetched from the GitHub API and then processed to generate the graph.

 ### Streamlined Infrastructure